vmware-tanzu/velero/site/README-JEKYLL.md

 3. `cd velero/site`
 4. `rbenv local 2.6.3`
 5. `bundle install`
-6. Serve the site and watch for markup/sass changes `jekyll serve --livereload`.
-You may need to run `bundle exec jekyll serve --livereload`.
+6. Serve the site and watch for markup/sass changes `jekyll serve --livereload --incremental`.
+You may need to run `bundle exec jekyll serve --livereload --incremental`.
 7. View your website at http://127.0.0.1:4000/
 8. Commit any changes and push everything to your fork.
 9. Once you're ready, submit a PR of your changes.
 Netlify will automatically generate a preview of your changes.